timotheuslin/ZapNvme.efi/README.md

     - [Xcode](https://github.com/tianocore/tianocore.github.io/wiki/Xcode)

-## Tools installation for any Debian-Based Linux:
+## Tools installation for any Debian-Based Linux
+- `sudo apt update`
-- `sudo apt update; sudo apt install nasm iasl build-essential uuid-dev`
+- `sudo apt install nasm iasl build-essential uuid-dev`

-## Code tree setup and build:
+## Code tree setup and build
-1. git-clone edk2-stable202002
+1. git-clone edk2-stable202008
 2. git-clone this package to the root folder of the above git-cloned EDK2 codetree.
-3. Build this package as the way of building a general EDK2's package.
+3. Build this package as the way of building any general EDK2's package.

 ## Usage of ZapNvme